wp-plugins/wp-geshi-highlight/readme.txt

 == Changelog ==
 = 1.0.8 (2013-01-17) =
-* Improve default CSS: make use of CSS3 box shadows, several tweaks.
+* Improve default stylesheet: make use of CSS3 box shadows, several tweaks.
-* If the code block CSS file is found in theme style directory, it now has priority over the one in the plugin directory.
+* If the code block style file is found in the [theme style directory](http://codex.wordpress.org/Function_Reference/get_stylesheet_directory), it now has priority over the one in the plugin directory.
 * Update GeSHi to 1.0.8.11 (numerous language file updates).
 * Include GeSHi language file for nginx configuration files (taken from GeSHi SVN revision r2572, to be released with 1.0.8.12).
-* Use wp_enqueue_style method for style sheet inclusion.
+* Use [wp_enqueue_style](http://codex.wordpress.org/Function_Reference/wp_enqueue_style) method for style sheet inclusion.
 * Deactivate GeSHi economic mode when printing style sheet.
 * Do not print credits to HTML source anymore.